No ESI data

 Be sure to keep this in mind if you’re thinking about purchasing a classic car in Ontario.

-Bonus tip — Want to learn how to insure a classic vehicle in Canada?
-Click here to learn more!
+Bonus tip — Learn how to insure a classic vehicle in Canada

 Does everyone in Ontario have to pay sales tax on used cars?